 Tires that are generally bigger in size are not suitable for static balancing as a wider area can bring more complexity.
 Speaking of complexity, difficulty in fixing the imbalances is another major difference that separates static balancing from dynamic balancing.

 Static Wheel Balance

 Static wheel balance is a method in which the wheel’s center of mass is balanced around its axis of rotation.
-This simply means that wheels are rotated on its axis to remove anomalies in load and counter the extra forces in the opposite direction so that its mass is evenly distributed along its axis.
+This simply means that wheels are rotated on their axis to remove anomalies in load and counter the extra forces in the opposite direction so that their mass is evenly distributed along their axis.

 In some cases where wheel imbalances are not assessed accurately, the static balancing method is not able to produce the desired results and tires have to be rebalanced.

 Dynamic Wheel Balance